Sehajbir/NPAT/README.md

 Uses the Names corpus of NLTK.

-Implemenation of Regex to run the game.
+Implementation of Regex to run the game.